Change Note 2025-11-15

 However…

 However, I am not sure I want to invest all these efforts “re-engineering” the facts expected in the documentation from the silicon reality.
+In other words, the future of the NXP implementation is not clear at this moment.

 Library lib/v3.0